Taccoform Tutorial Series - Part III

 - Create a new

-variable definition in thedroplet_variables.tf
+droplet_node_typevariable definition in thedroplet_variables.tffile

 variable "droplet_node_type" {